-Bachelor of Arts Honors in Information & Communication Technology, BAHons (Information and Communication Technology)
+Bachelor of Arts Honours in Information & Communication Technology, BA Hons (Information and Communication Technology)

-The Honors Degree Program in Information and Communication Technology conducted by the Department of Economics and Statistics seeks to produce Scholars, Innovators, Leaders and Global Citizens in the following manner:
+The Honours Degree Program in Information and Communication Technology conducted by the Department of Economics and Statistics seeks to produce Scholars, Innovators, Leaders and Global Citizens in the following manner:

 Scholars - Graduates produced by the Department have a broad knowledge base and disciplinary expertise.
 They are aware of contemporary research in their field of specialization and able to conduct their own research and investigations.
-They are excited by ideas, discovery and learning and are conscientious in their endeavors by analyzing the real-world incidences through sophisticated analytical platform to understand the complexities of the worlds they encounter at work and in society.
+They are excited by ideas, discovery and learning and are conscientious in their endeavours by analysing the real-world incidences through sophisticated analytical platform to understand the complexities of the worlds they encounter at work and in society.